aces/Loris/modules/media/help/media.md

 ## Searching for a Media File

-Under the Browse tab, use the Selection Filters to search for files by fields such as including filename, file type, candidate PSCID, Visit Label, Instrument, Site, or name of user who uploaded the file.
+Under the Browse tab, use the Selection Filters to search for files by fields such as filename, file type, candidate PSCID, Visit Label, Instrument, Site, or name of user who uploaded the file.
 Partial string matching can be used on many fields (e.g. filename).
 As filters are selected, the data table below will dynamically update with relevant results.
 Click the “Clear Filters” button to reset